ironsketch/ironsketch.github.io/sos.md

 ##### 02/21/18

-To follow the guidelines of [http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/e](http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/e) I first need to create a matrix library. matrix transposition;
+To follow the guidelines of [http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/e](http://code-spot.co.za/2009/10/08/15-steps-to-implemented-a-neural-net/e) I first need to create a matrix library.

-matrix addition;
+-matrix transposition
+-matrix addition
-matrix multiplication with a scalar;
+-matrix multiplication with a scalar
-ordinary matrix multiplication;
+-ordinary matrix multiplication
-Hadamard multiplication (component-wise multiplication);
-Kronecker multiplication (only necessary for between row and column vectors); and horizontal matrix concatenation.
+-Hadamard multiplication (component-wise multiplication) -Kronecker multiplication (only necessary for between row and column vectors) -and horizontal matrix concatenation.

- Markup : * Bullet list
-          * Nested bullet
-          * Sub-nested bullet etc
-          * Bullet list item 2

 ##### 02/20/18